tact-lang/tact/README.md

 A next-gen smart contract programming language for TON Blockchain focused on efficiency and ease of development.
 Tact is a good fit for complex smart contracts, quick onboarding, and rapid prototyping.

-Developed by [TON Studio](https://tonstudio.io), powered by the community.
+Developed by [TON Studio](https://tonstudio.io), powered by the community — by the end of 2024, the number of _unique code_[^1] contracts deployed on the mainnet reached almost 28 thousand, of which about 33% were written in Tact.
+You can view some of the selected projects here: [Tact in production](#tact-in-production).

 **[Try online!] • [Features] • [Security] • [Key resources] • [Installation] • [Community] • [Contributing]**